intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/experimental/install_for_arc_gpu.md.txt

     sudo apt-get install intel-oneapi-runtime-dpcpp-cpp intel-oneapi-runtime-mkl
     ```

-The above commands install only runtime libraries for Intel® oneAPI which are used by the Intel® Extension for TensorFlow*.
+The above commands install only runtime libraries for Intel® oneAPI that are used by the Intel® Extension for TensorFlow*.
 If you would instead prefer to install the full Intel® oneAPI, see section [Optional: Install Full Intel® oneAPI Base Toolkit Packages](#optional-install-full-intel®-oneapi).

 #### Native Linux Running Directly on Hardware